ADVERTISEMENT

 Primary Biliary Cirrhosis and Psoriasis Co-Occurrence

-According to a study published in Frontiers in Immunology, a one-way causal relationship where primary biliary cirrhosis (PBC) increases the likelihood of psoriasis, but psoriasis does not influence PBC risk.
+According to a study published in Frontiers in Immunology, there is a one-way causal relationship where primary biliary cirrhosis (PBC) increases the likelihood of psoriasis, but psoriasis does not influence PBC risk.

 Researchers investigated the potential causal relationship between PBC and psoriasis, which are frequently observed to co-occur.
 Using bidirectional Mendelian randomization (MR) analysis, 4 MR methods were employed: inverse-variance weighted (IVW), MR-Egger regression, weighted median, and weighted mode.
 The aim was to determine whether PBC influences psoriasis risk or vice versa, while sensitivity analyses tested for heterogeneity and pleiotropy to ensure robust findings.